Our Commitments

 2016

-CHF 26.2 billion sales of products with specific guidance
+CHF 26.2 billion sales of products with specific guidance2015

-Research on children’s hydration status in five countries with different drinking habits/climates and scientific publications in preparation
+Research on children’s hydration status in five countries with different drinking habits/climates and scientific publications in preparation2014

-27 000 farmers trained; 1.1 million plants propagated; Fair Labor Association Report; 13 schools built or refurbished; More than 46 000 tonnes of Cocoa Plan cocoa
+27 000 farmers trained; 1.1 million plants propagated; Fair Labor Association Report; 13 schools built or refurbished; More than 46 000 tonnes of Cocoa Plan cocoa2013

 60 000 tonnes cocoa; 8 coops certified; Roll‑out of child labour monitoring and remediation to a further 6 coops; 10 schools built or refurbished; At least 20 000 farmers trained